qwertpi/planthealthcnn/README.md

 A CNN that uses transfer learning on mobilenet to decide if an image of a plant contains a healthy plant or a dying plant.
 This is essentially my [catdogcnn](https://github.com/qwertpi/catvdogcnn) code modified to work on 224x224 images of healthy and dying plants.
 I sourced my training images using the chrome extension [fatkun batch image download](https://chrome.google.com/webstore/detail/fatkun-batch-download-ima/nnjjahlikiabnchcpehcpkdeckfgnohf?hl=en) and google images.

-WARNING ONLY LINUX IS OFFICIALLY SUPPORTED

-Feedback and pull requests are very welcome

 ![A gif of an image going through the network](viz.gif?raw=true "An image going through the network")

 ## Copyright